alex-suprun-git/nextjs-openai-integration-demo/README.md

 - Detailed mood statistics displayed in charts
 - User authentication and management with Clerk
 - Integration with Prisma for database management
+- Integration with Contentful Headless CMS for content management

 ### Notable Libraries and Technologies